atakanozguryildiz/myblog/content/about.md

 title = "About me"
 +++

 I' m Atakan Özgür Yıldız.
-My main interest is backend development.
-I also enjoy to create small utils packages.
-I work as a full stack developer at Etiya.
-I' m at Cognitus Team and we build artificial intelligence system and sell it as software as a service.

-My main technology stack is like this;
-python, django, django rest framework, celery, flask, postgresql, docker, docker-swarm, nginx, gunicorn, redis, jenkins, linux, sentry, vim, tmux, aws(ec2, s3)
+I work as a backend developer at Trendyol that the biggest e-commerce company in Turkey.

+I want to share basic post in this blog.